Tool Belt Setup for Finish Carpentry

 The belt should match the room, not your ego

 Trim in an empty new room is different from trim in a finished house.
 In a finished house, you need a belt that moves quietly, stays tight to your body, and doesn’t scrape every painted corner you walk past.
-Big bulky setups are stupid in tight finished spaces.
+Big bulky setups are inefficient in tight finished spaces.

 That same logic applies on T&G and ladder work.
 Overhead jobs punish unnecessary weight.
 If the belt makes you unstable or keeps snagging, it’s helping the wrong part of your personality.